Q: What decision did the BSA make regarding girls’ involvement in the organization?

 Q: When will 5th grade girls be able to go to camp?

-Girls entering 5th grade in the fall of 2018 will be able to attend any weekend camp once they have become BSA members.
+Girls who entered 5th grade in the fall of 2018 will be able to attend any weekend camp once they have become BSA members.
 They will be able to attend summer camp in 2019.

 Q: Recruiting girls – do girls have to have a brother already in the program or can we recruit new girls into the Pack with no previous affiliation?